muktihari/fit/docs/usage.md

 ### Encode Common File Types

-Currently, only Activity Files are supported.
-Please note that this feature is still under development and has not been tested yet.
+Please note that this feature is still under development and has not been fully tested yet.

 ```go
     ...